-No matter how simple we make marketing, there is always a part of marketing that stresses many small business owners – i.e. determining their mission, vision, goals, strategies and tactics.
-These concepts are important in order to develop a plan that is realistic for your business and focuses you on what is important to help you succeed.
+No matter how simple we make marketing, small business owners will stress trying to determine their mission, vision, goals, strategies and tactics.
+These are the foundation of your marketing plan.
+Understanding what these are to your business are fundamental to developing a realistic marketing plan that focuses you on what is important to help you succeed.
+Let’s discuss each and simplify them.

 What we want to accomplish